dataspecer/ds-wdoi/docs/progress.md

     - Why i dont want to do this?
       - Because it seems like a lot of work for a small thing

-## The fourth iteration
+## 4. iteration - mock up and new properties assigment based on usage statistics

+> I moved from using `.bz2` dump to using `.gz` dump, since it is much faster.

 The iteration consists of two phases.
 The first one is the mockup and the second one is the upgrade of the recommendations.

-- Mockup with react.
+### Mockup with react.

 - The aim was to create a mockup with some of my ideas from previsous figma design.
 - Itself the mockup works with the data from the backend, it is not a simple mockup with artificial data.
 - Each design includes description of what it did in each of the main phases.

 1. design
   - Root search
     - The user can search by property or by class name.
     - After clicking detail the user can browse the classes or properties and click back button as in browser history.
     - Cons:
       - The search by property is not intuitive, since it seems we are choosing property as a root.
       - Although the thought is a good one.
   - Associations hierarchy of parents
     - I tried to implement the forward list for parents.
     - The list itself is still on the right.
     - The only difference is that the user can open a small accordion and display the direct parents of the class.
     - Also in the opened accordion a user can click to forward scroll to the class as if browsing.
     - With search bar based on string.
     - Ideas:
       - The questions is wheter do we need the parents at all.
       - The graph itself is not a good representation since it wont tell user much.
   - The property associations
     - A simple search bar based on strings
     - Displaying inherited properties and Own properties
   - **Thoughts on the design**
     -  The search by property is not intuitive, since it seems we are choosing property as a root.
     -  The question is whether do we need the parents bar.
     -  The range for properties should be displayed after the click.
     -  There should be added properties of qualifiers and other with no range or domain.
     -  Maybe I could choose a different lists based on backward or inward associations.
+2. Changed the mockup based on the comments and additional ideas
+  - I removed the search by property option.
+  - Kept the parents side bar.
+  - Properies:
+    - I split the properties into 4 cathegories: attributes, identifiers, outward, and inward properties.
+    - All the lists are made out of accordion and the default way is not displaying anything, just a number.
+    - Domain and ranges are diaplayed upon click on item property, to reduce the amount of data sent to the user.
+    - TODO add the api for new domain and range
+    - TODO add possibility of using restriction with instance

-- A new way to assign properties to classes
+### A new way to assign properties to classes

-  - There was an idea to try include more information from instances of clases to the surroundings.
+1. There was an idea to try include more information from instances of clases to the surroundings.
     - This means that I had to compute usage statistics of properties.
     - I had to reimplement 1. phase and 2. phase of the pipeline to be able to include statistics.
     - There were several problems:
       - I had to have access to instace of values of all entities to work with the range values of properties.
 This ment I had to create a big map of all instances to their instance of values to enable fast access during statistics computation.
       - Storing the computed statistics ment that I had to compute the whole recommendation phase in order to store the results effectively.
     - What I compute?
       - For each instance I iterate over it's statements and store them into it's class records with counts.
       - For literal properties it is easy, but for range properties I need to access the object value of the triple and find its class information, and then store it.
       - After the 1. and 2. phases are done, there is a need to finalize the statistics and compute probabilities/scores of property usage on classes.
 This includes:
         - The subjectOf classes.
         - The domain and range of properties based on the class usage.
         - The valueOf classes which I chose the score from the probability of the class being range of the property from it's range classes.
     - **Thoughts**:
       - There might be a problem with the number of range/domain values of properties.
 Depending on the usage in the ontology.
 Some propreties can probably have a lot of domain and range classes.
       - It is similar to the SchemaTree recommender, so maybe we could exclude it?
+2. I tackled the problem with the number of properties in range/domain by computing the statistics only for a class and not globally.
+3. TODO merg the results with domain and range constraints